 Currently, I’m living in Denver, Colorado and working as a project manager for a small digital marketing agency (to pay off those student loans) while also running GOAT Volunteers (to fulfill my altruistic needs).
 I’m also taking advantage of the incredible hiking, countless breweries, and local volunteering opportunities here when I’m not working.

 Justin: the Volunteer

 My travels have taken me to over 40 countries and I’ve volunteered in several of them.
-I am living the life of a traveling volunteer, so I understand many of the challenges you’ll face as well as some of the feelings of joy and accomplishment.
-I have personally volunteered with most of the NGOs represented by GOAT Volunteers on various projects.
+I have lived the life of a traveling volunteer, so I understand many of the challenges you’ll face as well as some of the feelings of joy and accomplishment.
+I have personally volunteered with many of the NGOs represented by GOAT Volunteers on various projects.
 These experiences allow me to personally vouch for the quality of most of the NGOs that GOAT Volunteers works with.
 Hopefully, I will eventually volunteer on them all or have a trusted GOAT Ambassador do so in my stead.